 Total responses to The People’s Project Stage One Consultation

-Your response to a public consultation into Everton Football Club’s vision to build a new stadium and deliver long-lasting benefits for people in North Liverpool and the wider city region.
+Your response to the first stage public consultation into Everton Football Club’s vision to build a new stadium and deliver long-lasting benefits for people in North Liverpool and the wider city region.

 Everton Football Club is pleased to share with you the results from the first stage of our formal public consultation which took place in November and December 2018.

 The consultation, which forms part of the formal planning process, asked people what they thought about the Club’s plans to build a new stadium at Bramley-Moore Dock and create a community-led legacy at its current Goodison Park home.

 More than 20,000 people gave the Club their views in-person at one of our events across the city region, by completing a survey online or returning the survey by post, with a huge majority saying they supported the Club’s plans for both Bramley-Moore Dock, and the proposed outline layout/design for the redevelopment of Goodison Park.

 Your opinions are vital and an important part of the planning process, and the results of the survey from the consultation have now been analysed and an overview of the findings are presented here.

 Majority support for the Club’s Goodison Park vision

 What happens next?

 This consultation was the last of the two stages, with two planning applications now to be submitted at the same time to Liverpool City Council later this year – a ‘detailed’ planning application for a new stadium at Bramley-Moore Dock and an ‘outline’ application for the redevelopment of Goodison Park.

 The ‘detailed’ application for Bramley-Moore Dock means the Club will be seeking permission to begin developing a new stadium on the site at the earliest possible opportunity and will include detail of the design and materials, plus related factors such as sustainability and a transport strategy.